Skip to content

 5. Legal Basis for Processing

-• Legal obligation — Processing safety data is required to comply with the Occupational Safety Regulations (2013) and the Work Safety Ordinance.
+• Legal Obligation — Processing safety information to comply with the 2013 Safety Regulations.

-• Contractual necessity — Processing user and client data is necessary to provide the WorkSafety service.
+• Contractual Agreement — Processing user information to provide the service.

-• Legitimate interest — Information security management, fraud prevention, service improvement — always limited to the minimum necessary.
+• Legitimate Interest — Information security management, fraud prevention.

 6. Special Category Data

-WorkSafety will not transfer special category data to any third party without explicit consent, except where required by a competent authority under applicable law.
+WorkSafety will not transfer special category data to any third party without the explicit consent of the data subject, except where required by an explicit legal demand from a competent authority.

 7. Transfers to Third Parties

-WorkSafety does not sell, rent or share personal data for marketing purposes.
-Data may only be transferred in the following cases:
+WorkSafety does not sell or share information for marketing purposes.
+Information is transferred only in the following cases:

-• Hosting Provider (VPS) — Data Processing Agreement (DPA) in force.
-Location: Israel.
+• Hosting Provider (VPS) — Active DPA contract, data hosted in Israel.

-• Email Provider (SMTP) — Used for sending alerts and reports.
-No access to database content.
+• SMTP Provider — Sending alerts and reports.

 8. Data Retention